Kira1108/gpt_sms/README.md

     OPENAI_API_KEY:str = os.getenv("OPENAI_API_KEY","fake_api_key") # export OPENAI_API_KEY=your_api_key
     FEWSHOT_EXAMPLE_PATH = "./example.json" # if you have a fewshot example json file
 ```
+Recommend to use a absolute path on google drive, e.g.
+`sqlite:////content/drive/MyDrive/Not Code/testsl.db`

 ## Prepare your data either csv or feather
 Locate your file at `/path/to/csv/file` or `/path/to/feather/file`,  which fill be used in data preparation step.